anirudhashastri/Momentum/README.md

 ---

-## **Contributing**

-If you'd like to contribute:
-1. Fork the repository.
-2. Create a new branch for your feature/bug fix.
-3. Submit a pull request with a detailed description.

----

 ## **Troubleshooting**

 ### **Common Issues**

 1. **Flask Server Not Starting**:
-   - Ensure all dependencies are installed with `pip install -r requirements.txt`.
+   - Ensure all dependencies are installed as mentioned above.

 2. **Frontend Not Loading**:
    - Verify the backend is running on `http://127.0.0.1:5000`.